-While industry experts say the shape of RAID storage systems have evolved and are handled differently than when they first appeared 20 years ago, the core concept of combining drives to protect
+While industry experts say the shape of RAID storage systems have evolved and are handled differently than when they first appeared 20 years ago, the core concept of combining drives to protect data lives on regardless of the methods used.

 "Is RAID still relevant?
 Absolutely.
 Is RAID still important?
 Absolutely.
 Is RAID losing its buzz, luster, sex appeal?
 Yeah," says Greg Schulz, founder and senior analyst at StorageIO Group, Stillwater, Minn.
 "What's taking its place?
 Distributed RAID, global RAID, hybrid RAID.
 We're seeing all of these new manifestations of RAID."